lorenzoscottb/DReAMy/README.md

 ```

 ## Encoding, reduction and visualisation
-You can also use DReAMy to easily extract, reduce, cluster, and visualise encodings (i.e., vector embeddings) of dream reports, with few and simple lines of codee.
-At the moment, you can chose betweem four model, that are combination of small/large Engish-ony/multilingual models.
+You can also use DReAMy to easily extract, reduce, cluster, and visualise (contextualised) encodings (i.e., vector embeddings) of dream reports, with few and simple lines of code.
+At the moment, you can choose between four models, which are combinations of small/large English-only/multilingual models.

 ```py
 import dreamy